webstudio-is/webstudio-community/docs/contributing.md

 > When creating the app with `http://localhost:3000` you will need to always open your app at `http://localhost:3000` for the GitHub login to work.

-After the app is created you will need to create a client secret and then copy those values to your `.env` file:
+After the app is created you will need to create a client secret and then copy that value and your client id to the `.env` file:

 ```
 GH_CLIENT_SECRET=